touir1/Corp.ERP/README.md

 - detailed description of problem with title, description, environment and tools related to problem, solution, keywords ...
 - user management with profile view / change history etc
 - track search requests or maybe add a search session functionality to track results used and timestamp each time the same problem occurs in the logs
+- add links to documentation and jira or other ticket system ids fields.